logstash-plugins/logstash-codec-protobuf/README.md

 #### no protobuf output

 Maybe your protobuf definition does not fullfill the requirements and needs additional fields.
-Run logstash with the --debug flag and grep for "error 2".
+Run logstash with the --debug flag and search for error messages.

 ### Protobuf 3